On the structure of higher order quantum maps: Conclusions

 We then studied the type functions and their properties.
 We defined a labelled poset $\Pe_f^0$ for each type function $f$ and proved that $f$ is related to combs if and only if $\Pe^0_f$ is a chain.
 We showed that $f$ is fully determined by $\Pe_f^0$ and devised a procedure to decompose $\Pe_f^0$ to a set of basic chains, from which the type function $f$ is constructed.
 We proved a structure theorem, saying that $f$ can be obtained by taking maxima and minima over concatenations of these chains in different orders.

 There is a number of questions left for future research.
 The first set of open questions pertains the type functions themselves.
-It is still not clear how the type functions, or, equivalently, the corresponding posets $\Pe_f$ or $\Pe_f^0$ can be characterized among elements in $\Fe_n$.
+It is still not clear how the type functions, or, equivalently, the corresponding posets $\Pe_f$ or $\Pe_f^0$, can be characterized among elements in $\Fe_n$.
 In this respect, it might be interesting to study some general notion of labelled posets, their structure and categorical constructions over them.

-In connection to higher order objects, it would be interesting to see how the signalling relations are reflected in $\Pe_f$ or $\Pe_f^0$.
+In connection to higher order objects, it will be shown in a subsequent work \cite{jencova2026order} that the signalling relations of a type can be obtained from the order structure in $\Pe_f^0$ (or $\Pe_f$).
 As shown in \cite{apadula2024nosignalling}, the signalling relations restrict the way how the higher order maps can be connected so that the resulting map is given by a subtype.
 This should correspond to some construction over the posets of the involved type functions.

 In the context of the structure theorem, one may ask which sets of permutations over connections of chains would lead to a type function after taking maxima and minima.
 By the proof of Theorem \ref{thm:structure}, it seems that these should be of a block form, coming from the operadic structure on permutations, see \ref{sec:permut}.